amit-eiitech/locale-generator/README.md

 # Locale Generator

-A Laravel CLI command to extract `__()` strings from Blade files and translate them to JSON language files using Google Cloud Translate or DeepL.
+**Locale Generator** is a Laravel Artisan command that simplifies multilingual development by automatically extracting `__()` strings from Blade templates and generating JSON language files.
+It optionally integrates with **Google Cloud Translate** or **DeepL** to provide instant translations, helping you speed up localization workflows.

+---

 ## Installation